 Bags packed to the brim with five day’s worth of camera gear, surf essentials, shelter, warm clothes, food and everything else needed for an isolated coastal trip seeking waves and adventure.
 Finalising our plans and figuring out how to strap three foam surfboards to our hiking packs, was no walk in the park.
 We were embarking on a journey not many, if any, had done before; were we stupid?

 We were about to find out.
 The adventure took place on the wilderness coast from Croajingolong National Park, hiking into the Nadgee Wilderness.
-We set off from a small farm in Mallacoota, a few fence hops, a four wheel drive track and into the Yellow-Box forest we went.
+We set off from a small farm in Mallacoota, a few fence hops, a 4WD track and into the Yellow-Box forest we went.

 Have you thought about hiking the Nadgee Wilderness Walk?